goschtl/zope/z3c.zalchemy/branches/jukart-SA-0.2/src/z3c/zalchemy/README.txt

 Now we map the table to our class.

+xxx  >>> A.mapper = sqlalchemy.mapper(A, aTable)

-  >>> sqlalchemy.assign_mapper(A, aTable)
+  >>> sqlalchemy.mapper(A, aTable) is not None
+  True

-To let zalchemy do his magic thing we need to register our database utility as a named utility :
+To let zalchemy do his magic thing we need to register our database utility.

   >>> from zope.component import provideUtility
-  >>> provideUtility(engineUtil, name='readme.sqlite')

-From now on zalchemy takes care of the zope transaction process behind the scenes :
-- connect the engine to the tables for every thread
-- handle the two phase commit process
-- disconnect the engine from the tables at the end of the thread

-Now let's try to use our database objects :

-  >>> a = A()
-  >>> a.value = 1
-  >>> sqlalchemy.objectstore.commit()
+  >>> provideUtility(engineUtility)

-  Traceback (most recent call last):
-  ...
-  AttributeError: No connection established
+Tables can be created without an open transaction or session.

-Ups, this is because the table is not connected to a real database engine.
+If no session is created then the table creation is deffered to the next call to zalchemy.getSession.
-We need to use zope transactions.

-First let's clear the current unit of work :

-  >>> sqlalchemy.objectstore.clear()
+  >>> z3c.zalchemy.createTable('aTable')

 Note that the transaction handling is done inside zope.

   >>> import transaction
   >>> txn = transaction.begin()

-Then we need to simulate a beforeTraversal Event :
-  The event connects our ProxyEngine's with the real databases.

-  >>> from z3c.zalchemy.datamanager import beforeTraversal
+Everything inside SQLAlchemy needs a Session.
+We must obtain the Session from zalchemy.
+This makes sure that a transaction handler is inserted into zope's transaction process.

-  >>> beforeTraversal(None)
+  >>> session = z3c.zalchemy.getSession()

   >>> a = A()

+Apply the new object to the session :

+  >>> session.save(a)
-  >>> a.value = 123
+  >>> a.value = 1

   >>> transaction.get().commit()

 Now let's try to get the object back in a new transaction :
+Note that it is neccessary to get a new session here.

   >>> txn = transaction.begin()
-  >>> beforeTraversal(None)
+  >>> session = z3c.zalchemy.getSession()

-  >>> a = A.get(1)
+  >>> a = session.get(A, 1)
   >>> a.value
-  123
+  1

   >>> transaction.get().commit()